 The physicians at the Cancer Care Institute participate with NCI’s National Clinical Trial Network (NCTN), Academic and Community Cancer Research United (ACCRU), Alliance Foundation (AFT), and GOG Foundation clinical trials.
 Additional clinical trial research opportunities are available through partnerships with major pharmaceutical companies.

-Patients who take part in clinical trials have a unique opportunity to receive the most advanced care available — either with a new treatment or with the best standard therapy (the one to which the new approach is being compared).
+Patients who take part in clinical trials have a unique opportunity to receive the most advanced care available — either with a new treatment or with the best standard therapy.

 Call (605) 755-2370 if you are interested in cancer care clinical trials.
 Patients interested in clinical trials can also discuss this option with their physician.